-There is no mention of parental or spousal consent in available FP and youth guidelines and strategies.
-The absence of these guidelines in the policies reviewed suggests that either the guidelines exist in policies not available to reviewers or that Nigeria has not taken an official stance on these issues.
+There is no mention of parental or spousal consent in available policies.
+The absence of this topic in the policies reviewed suggests that either guidelines exist in policies not available to reviewers or that Nigeria has not taken an official stance on the matter.
 The ambivalence of the legal framework on youth's right to freely and independently access FP services creates a barrier for youth accessing such services.
 Nigeria is placed in the gray category for this indicator.